Pretty Little Liars (franchise): Pretty Little Liars

-Set in the suburbs of Philadelphia, the book series follows the lives of four teenage girls whose clique falls apart after the disappearance of their queen bee leader, Alison DiLaurentis.
+Set in the fictional Rosewood, Pennsylvania, a wealthy suburb of Philadelphia, the book series follows the lives of four teenage girls whose clique falls apart after the disappearance of their queen bee leader, Alison DiLaurentis.
 Three years after her mysterious disappearance, the girls begin receiving intimidating messages from an anonymous character named "A", who threatens to expose their secrets, including long-forgotten ones they thought only Alison knew.
 Shortly after the messages begin, Alison's body is discovered buried in her yard.
 The books progress with the four girls trying to figure out the identity of "A" and facing many dangerous obstacles and twists as they do so.

 Pretty Little Liars is a series of young adult novels by Sara Shepard.
 It consists of 21 books split into 4 arcs of 4 books each, the remaining 5 are made up of short stories and companion novels.
 The novels have appeared on The New York Times Best Seller list.
 The franchise has been licensed by Amazon.com's Kindle Worlds range of non-canon ebooks.
 An audio podcast series titled The Liars, which served as a sequel to the series and was released on Audible on June 16, 2022.
+The series' audiobook version was later released on February 14, 2023.